zhenwang9102/zhenwang9102.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 My name is Zhen Wang, a Ph.D. student at [Department of Computer Science and Engineering](https://cse.osu.edu/) of [The Ohio State University](https://www.osu.edu/) advised by [Prof. Huan Sun](http://web.cse.ohio-state.edu/~sun.397/).
+Thanks for stopping by!

 # Research Interests